a-cream/rush/README.md

 Rush is a fast and minimal shell, designed to be a complete and efficient shell for everyday use.
 It aims to provide a seamless and performant experience while adhering to POSIX standards.

-Note: It's still in it's early stage's so expect some bugs!
+Note: It's still in it's early stage's so expect so expect bugs.

 ## Features

 - **POSIX Compliant**: Ensures compatibility with a wide range of Unix-like systems.
 - **High Performance**: Optimized for speed and efficiency.
 - **Minimalistic Design**: Focuses on essential features without unnecessary bloat.
-- **Extensible**: Easily extendable with custom scripts and plugins.

 ## Getting Started

 ### Prerequisites

 - **Cmake**
-- **gcc/clang or any other c compiler**
+- **C compiler**

 ### Installing